Tapton School: History

 Tapton Secondary School opened in 1960 with 660 pupils.
 The pupils came from three local schools who lost their senior school to provide the pupils.
 These three schools, Springfield County, Nethergreen, and Crookes Endowed, became Junior schools.

 The original 1950s school was knocked down and replaced by new premises under the private Finance Initiative in 2001 and is rented from its landlords, Interserve PLC.

 After April 2011 the school was affected by changes in the funding of 6th formers and the discontinuation of the specialist schools programme.
 As a result of this funding change, Tapton governors sought academy status, which was approved, the changeover date being August 2011.

 School site

 New buildings include 15 science laboratories, a technology block with 10 classrooms, a music block with dedicated practice rooms, a drama studio, and a gym and sports hall.
 Outside, there is also a floodlit astroturf and tennis court, used by local organisations and other schools for a range of sports.
 In October 2015, a new building opened, with 4 new geography classrooms and a dance studio which is often used as an assembly hall.

 Recognition

-Academically, Tapton is one of the most successful state-funded schools in Sheffield.
-Results at A level and GCSE are consistently above the National average.
-In the academic year 2009–10, GCSE results placed Tapton 1st in the whole city and A level results were equally good.
-The Times best schools list 2007 puts the school around 200th in the country, second in Sheffield, though results at GCSE and A level in 2007 would put Tapton first.

-The school was inspected by Ofsted on 29 January 2007 and rated as "outstanding".
+The school was inspected by Ofsted on 26 November 2024 and received ratings as follows:

 School students have attained places on the Prime Minister's Global Fellowship programme.
 The school achieved its first student in the inaugural year of the programme, 2008, and in 2009 had another successful applicant.